clausnz/php-helpers/README.md

 require __DIR__ . '/vendor/autoload.php';
 ```

-After installation, the new global PHP functions are immediately available everywhere in your code.
-To also access the ( almost identical ) static functions in the helper classes, add an approbiate use statement to your file:
+After installation, the new global PHP functions are available everywhere in your code.
+To access the ( almost identical ) static functions in the helper classes, add the proper use statement to your file:

 #### Example
  ```php